microsoft/foldingdiff/README.md

 ```
 some_dir/
     - plots/            # Contains plots comparing the distribution of training/generated angles
-    - sampled_angles/   # Contains .npy files with the angles we have sampled
+    - sampled_angles/   # Contains .csv.gz files with the sampled angles
-    - sampled_pdb/      # Contains the .pdb files resulting from converting the sampled angles to cartesian coordinates
+    - sampled_pdb/      # Contains .pdb files from converting the sampled angles to cartesian coordinates
+    - model_snapshot/   # Contains a copy of the model used to produce results
 ```

 ### Maximum training similarity TM scores

 After generating sequences, we can calculate TM-scores to evaluate the simliarity of the generated sequences and the original sequences.
 This is done using the script under `bin/tmscore_training.py`.

-### Visualizing "folding" process
+### Visualizing diffusion "folding" process

 The above sampling code can also be run with the ``--fullhistory`` flag to write an additional subdirectory `sample_history` under each of the `sampled_angles` and `sampled_pdb` folders that contain pdb/csv files coresponding to each timestep in the sampling process.
 The pdb files, for example, can then be passed into the script under `protdiff/pymol_vis.py` to generate a gif of the folding process (as shown above).
 An example command to do this is: